PinkleSoni/PinkleSoni/README.md

 - 👋 Hi, I’m @PinkleSoni
-- 👀 I’m interested in ...UI/UX, Website Design, MERN stack.
+- 👀 I’m interested in ...UI/UX, Website Development, and building MERN stack.
 - 🌱 I’m currently learning ...ReactJS and mongoDB
 - 💞️ I’m looking to collaborate on ...Frontend projects
 - 📫 How to reach me ...pinklesoni.225@gmail.com